-Smoked corned beef and cabbage is a St. Patrick’s Day staple.
+Smoked Corned Beef and Cabbage is a St. Patrick’s Day staple.
 This smoked corned beef is a delicious tradition in our house and hopefully will soon become one in yours!
-This guide will be your go to recipe and method for deliciously tender smoked corned beef and tasty cabbage every time.
+This guide is sure to become your go-to recipe and method for deliciously tender smoked corned beef and cabbage every time.

-A corned beef round is a cut from the rear leg of the cow.
-Also a tough cut of meat, this roast is well suited for thinly sliced corned beef, used on sandwiches or in corned beef hash.
+- A corned beef round is a cut from the rear leg of the cow.
+It is also a tough cut of meat, but this roast is well suited for thinly sliced corned beef.
+I like to use these on sandwiches or in corned beef hash.
 For this recipe, I used a corned beef round, but a brisket (either point or flat) would work just as well.

-Braise the corned beef and cabbage, onions, and carrots in beef stock at a low temperature in a 4.5 quart enameled cast iron pot.
+- Braise!
+After the corned beef has finished smoking, place it in the dutch oven on top of the vegetables.
+Braise the corned beef and cabbage, onions, and carrots at a low temperature for 4-5 hours.
 Adding in potatoes for a fully rounded meal is totally optional.
 The potatoes go in during the last two hours of cooking so they don’t get mushy.
+You can also test your vegetables and remove them at any time if they are getting too soft (you can also add your veggies later if you like everything al dente).

 Corned Beef and Cabbage with Braised Vegetables